DongTran2003/Victoria_road_crash_data/README.md

 ## 📊 Project Overview

-1. Goal: Investigate why certain cities—particularly Geelong and Melbourne—exhibit significant differences in the rate of serious accidents, and uncover the underlying factors driving these disparities.
+1. **Goal**: Investigate why certain cities—particularly Geelong and Melbourne—exhibit significant differences in the rate of serious accidents, and uncover the underlying factors driving these disparities.

-2. Methodology:
+2. **Methodology**:

 - Exploratory Data Analysis (EDA)